PrepTest 73, Logical Reasoning 1, Question 19

 Summary

-The essence of tackling a weaken question on the GRE involves identifying and challenging the assumptions underlying an argument by dissecting its conclusion and evidence.
+The essence of tackling a weaken question on the LSAT involves identifying and challenging the argument's assumptions by dissecting the argument into its conclusion and evidence.

-• Understanding the argument requires distinguishing between its conclusion and the evidence provided.
+- Understanding the argument is crucial, which entails distinguishing between its conclusion and the supporting evidence.

-• The argument in question posits that a carved flint object found in a Stone Age tomb was likely a speaking staff, based on its characteristics and symbolism.
+- The argument in question posits that a carved flint object found in a Stone Age tomb was likely a speaking staff, based on its characteristics and the context of its discovery.

-• The assumption challenged is that there is no additional information that could suggest the object was not a speaking staff but rather a weapon.
+- The assumption underlying this argument is that no further information could negate the conclusion that the object was a speaking staff rather than a weapon.

 Chapters